 VISI = Medals & Titles For Skeleton Racers

-“Gaining performance is all in the detail, and as an organisation trying to help athletes win Olympic medals we need the world’s best, to help the world’s best.”
+“Gaining performance is all in the detail, and as an organization trying to help athletes win Olympic medals we need the world’s best, to help the world’s best.”

 Kristan Bromley, Director